-Fiduciary Net position.
-As of the close of the year ended June 30, 2022, CRA/LA-DLA's liabilities and deferred inflows of resources exceeded its assets and deferred outflows by \$408,451,000.
-The negative net position is primarily caused by the outstanding long-term liabilities of \$410,880,000.
+Fiduciary net position.
+As of the close of the year ended June 30, 2023, CRA/LA-DLA's liabilities and deferred inflows of resources exceeded its assets and deferred outflows by \$330,518,000.
+The negative net position is primarily caused by the outstanding long-term liabilities of \$405,412,000.
 This is due to the nature of how redevelopment activities were financed.
 The Former Agency issued tax allocation bonds or incurred other long-term debt to finance a substantial portion of its activities which included public infrastructure, affordable housing, public parking, commercial and retail projects, and community development activities.
 While the public infrastructure and land financed by bond proceeds were transferred to the City or to developers, the associated debt remains with CRA/LA-DLA.
-Acknowledged by the Department of Finance as enforceable obligations, the long-term liabilities will be eliminated with the allocation of future revenues from the Successor Agency's Redevelopment Property Tax Trust Fund administered by the County Auditor-Controller.
+Acknowledged by the Department of Finance as enforceable obligations, the long-term liabilities will be eliminated with the allocation of future revenues from the Successor Agency's Redevelopment Property Tax Trust Fund administered by the County Auditor-Controller

+The negative net position of \$330,518,000 at June 30, 2023, decreased \$77,933,000 when compared to the negative net position of \$408,451,000 at June 30, 2022.
+The decreased in negative net position in 2023 is mainly due to the increase in deferred outflows of resources by \$25,020,000 and the decrease in deferred inflows of resources of \$50,049,000.
 The negative net position of \$408,451,000 at June 30, 2022, increased \$16,706,000 when compared to the negative net position of \$391,745,000 at June 30, 2021.
 The increase in negative net position in 2022 is mainly due to the decrease in cash and cash equivalents.
-The negative net position of \$391,745,000 at June 30, 2021, decreased \$37,831,000 when compared to the negative net position of \$429,576,000 at June 30, 2020.
-The decline in net position in 2021 is mainly due to the decrease in long-term liabilities.